FullGardenStudent/fc_downloader/README.md

 # fc_downloader
 Basic four chan thread media downloader.
-Does nothing more than downloading all the media from a thread along with their file name into the Downloads folder atm.
+Downloads all the media from a thread into the Downloads folder with appropriate thread catetory and name.

+## TO DO
+- verify already downloaded files

 ## Usage
-.\four_chan_downloader.exe "image-thread-url"
+.\four_chan_downloader.exe "thread-url"

 #### its fast, i guess